Our Pioneering Model

 In 2011, Seton recognized the opportunity to harness the power of technology to transform struggling inner-city Catholic schools into economically viable, academically outstanding and character building schools.
 In San Francisco’s Mission Dolores Academy, we launched the nation’s first robust blended learning Catholic school, and an initiative that would help Catholic schools serving our country’s neediest children emerge as leaders in education innovation.
 In only one year, Mission Dolores boosted enrollment and the academic achievement of its primarily low-income and minority students, all while putting the school on a path to financial stability.
 Watch this video of the first year at Mission Dolores.

-With over 4,000 urban Catholic school seats disappearing each year, Seton has since expanded our Blended Learning Initiative to serve over 3,000 students in seven cities, 98% of whom are minorities and two-thirds of whom qualify for the federal free or reduced-price lunch program.
+With over 4,000 urban Catholic school seats disappearing each year, Seton has since expanded our Blended Learning Initiative to serve over 4,100 students in nine cities, 95% of whom are minorities and two-thirds of whom qualify for the federal free or reduced-price lunch program.
 Seton partners with independent Catholic schools, traditional parochial schools, and Archdiocesan offices to convert, manage, and provide models of quality blended learning to accelerate this work across the country.
 Our model helps Catholic schools provide a mixture of small-group instruction and personalized, differentiated, learning that helps teachers meet the individual needs of their students.